Samurai Jack: Battle Through Time: Development

-According to an interview, the show's creator, Genndy Tartakovsky was initially disinterested and wanted nothing to do with the game, believing it was going to be a mediocre cash grab like the previous games Amulet of Time and Shadow of Aku.
-However, the game's publisher Adult Swim Games were quite insistent that developer Soleil Ltd. could deliver a quality product.
+According to an interview, the show's creator, Genndy Tartakovsky was initially disinterested and wanted nothing to do with the game, believing it to be a mediocre cash grab like the previous games Amulet of Time and Shadow of Aku.
+However, the game's publisher Adult Swim Games were quite insistent that developer Soleil could deliver a quality product.
+Soleil was a subsidiary of the Japanese video game developer Valhalla Game Studios at the time, with founder Tomonobu Itagaki serving as an advisor as one of his last games before his 2025 death.

 After being persuaded by the publisher, Tartakovsky enlisted Season 5 head writer Darrick Bachman to keep the game's writing authentic to the series and to write around the perimeters set by the game's publisher for the developers, which was to include elements from all 5 seasons.
-The story isn't considered a part of season 5 by the creators, but rather more like a coda to the entire series.
+The story is considered a part of season 5 by the creators.

-Voice cast

-Many of the voice actors of the original animated series (circa Season 5 for one case) have reprised the roles of their characters in this game.